arepetti/Tinkwell/Documentation/CLI.md

 ## Text Matching

-Tinkwell CLI supports flexible wildcard-based runner filtering using a syntax similar to shell-style globbing — not full Git pathspec and not regex, but powerful enough for targeted matching.
+Tinkwell CLI supports flexible [wildcard](./Wildcards.md)-based filtering using a syntax similar to shell-style globbing — not full Git pathspec and not regex, but powerful enough for targeted matching.
 Note that search/filtering is always case insensitive (whilst normal exact matching is always case sensitive).

 ### Supported Wildcard Syntax